WCAF Student Essay Contest 2018:

 WCAF Designs New Brochure for Middle-School-Aged Kids Saying It’s Okay to Not Believe in God

-January 23, 2016 – WCAF has designed a new brochure appropriate for middle school-aged students titled “It’s Okay to Not Believe in God!” that we hope to distribute to public school students across the western slope via appropriate channels.
+January 23, 2016 – WCAF has designed a brochure appropriate for middle-school aged students that we hope to distribute to public school students across the western slope via appropriate channels.
 Here is the flier:

 Citizens Protest District 51’s Use of Email System for Religious Promotion in Violation of District Policy